-1. Introduction
+Introduction

-This whitepaper analyses the complex dynamics facing the mobile industry and automakers in the development and deployment of telematics and infotainment systems for passenger vehicles.
+This white paper analyses the complex dynamics facing the mobile industry and automakers in the development and deployment of telematics and infotainment systems for passenger vehicles.

-It outlines key industry characteristics, available resources for service deployment and the requirements for these services, both with regards to the current context as well as looking into the future.
-The paper also explores the existing barriers and opportunities relating to the wider deployment of telematics and infotainment services, through improved cooperation between automakers and mobile network operators (MNOs).
+Figure 1: Automaker and Operator Interaction to Foster Telematics and Infotainment Services Source: GSMA It outlines key industry characteristics, available resources for service deployment and the requirements for these services, both with regards to the current context as well as looking into the future.
+This whitepaper also explores the existing barriers and opportunities relating to the wider deployment of telematics and infotainment services, through improved cooperation between automakers and mobile network operators (MNOs).

-The scope for this whitepaper has come from the GSMA Connected Car Forum activities where global operators and automakers have met from June 2011-December 2011 to cooperate over these challenging topics.
-Companies include:
+The scope for this whitepaper is based on the activities of the GSMA Connected Car Forum where global operators and automakers have met since June 2011 to cooperate to address mutual challenges.
+Participants in the forum include:

-- Operators: AT&T, Bell Canada, China Unicom, KPN, KT, NTT Docomo, Orange, Telecom Italia, Telefonica, Telenor, Telstra, Vodafone; - Automakers: Audi, BMW, Ford, GM, Honda, Hyundai, Jaguar Land Rover, Mazda, Nissan, Peugeot, Renault, Subaru, Toyota, Volvo, VW.
+- Operators: AT&T, Bell Canada, China Unicom, KDDI, KPN, KT, NTT Docomo, Orange, Telecom Italia, Softbank, Telefonica, Telenor, Telstra, Turkcell, Verizon, Vodafone - Automakers: Audi, BMW, Chrysler, Fiat, Ford, GM, Honda, Hyundai, Jaguar Land Rover, Mazda, Nissan, Peugeot, Renault, Subaru, Toyota, Volvo, VW.

-This whitepaper is aimed at:
+This white paper is aimed at:

-- product planning executives, telematics, innovation and technical experts from automakers; - business development executives, embedded mobile specialists, and technical experts from mobile operators.
+- Product planning executives, telematics, innovation and technical experts from automakers - Business development executives, embedded mobile specialists, and technical experts from mobile operators.

-The document is also valuable for other value-chain actors, which often play intermediary roles between the mobile operators and automakers in the development of these services.
-Finally, the white paper is relevant to policy and regulatory personnel wishing to understand the challenges facing these two different industries in the deployment of connected car services.
+This whitepaper is also helpful for other value-chain actors, playing intermediary roles between mobile operators and automakers in the development of these services.
+Finally, this whitepaper is relevant to policy and regulatory personnel wishing to understand the challenges facing these two different industries in the deployment of connected car services.

-The document has three primary elements:
+The document covers three key areas:

-- Cellular network technology: the fundamental functionality of cellular networks, the current deployment status of technologies and the outlook for network evolution; - Connectivity in the automotive industry: an overview of the automotive industry's approach to connected services, the technological requirements for these services, and the outlook for service development: - Identification of areas for cross-industry cooperation between mobile operators and automakers that would support the deployment of telematics and infotainment.
+- Cellular network technology: The fundamental functionality of cellular networks, the current deployment status of technologies and the outlook for network evolution - Connectivity in the automotive industry: An overview of the automotive industry's approach to connected services, the technological requirements for these services and the outlook for service development - Identification of areas for cross-industry cooperation between mobile operators and automakers that would support the deployment of telematics and infotainment services.

-This paper's underlying premise is that only through cross-industry collaboration between automakers and mobile operators will it be possible to remove current barriers and unlock obstacles for the safe delivery of connected services and applications in cars, as increasingly requested by drivers.
+This whitepaper's underlying premise is that only through cross-industry collaboration between automakers and mobile operators will it be possible to remove barriers to the safe delivery of connected services and applications in cars, as increasingly requested by drivers (see Figure 1).